33.3 This Point In Time: An Opacity Monograph

 “If anything, the design of the built environment, and public space in particular, is more critical than ever.
 It’s more than an opportunity for digital detox; it’s critical for maintaining our connections with society, and reinforcing the in-person connections that dwindle as we retreat to our digital ones.”

 Exhibit curator Chrysanthe B. Broikos traces the evolution of the sustainability movement and its intersection with the National Building Museum in her essay “Charting the Ascent of the Sustainability Paradigm.”

 “The notion of sustainability has expanded considerably in the 21st century.
 It is now interwoven into design topics such as resiliency, health and wellness, and even social justice — and it has become entrenched within the architectural profession.”

-Interested in purchasing a print copy of 33.3: This Point in Time?
-Reach out to Tom Trenolone, Design Director, for more info.
+If you're interested in receiving a print copy 33.3: This Point in Time, please reach out to Tom Trenolone, Design Director, for more info.